Quickstart guide

 sudo snap refresh --channel=beta vlc

 Updates are automatically installed within 6 hours of a revision being made to a tracked channel, keeping most systems up-to-date.
-This schedule can be tuned via configuration options.
+This schedule can be tuned via configuration options and disabled with the --hold option.

-A snap may be reverted to a previously used revision with the snap revert command:
+A snap may be reverted to an earlier revision with the snap revert command.
+By default, it will attempt to revert to the previous revision:

 $ sudo snap revert vlc